Substance Abuse Treatment For Young Adults

 The Red Mountain Sedona Healing Culture

-At Red Mountain Sedona, each client’s program is tailor-made for them based on their individual capacity and resources, whether they come to us for recovery or failure to launch.
+At Red Mountain Sedona, each student’s program is tailor-made for them based on their individual capacity and resources, whether they come to us for recovery or failure to launch.
 Together, we evaluate strengths, weaknesses, abilities, and current coping skills.
-This assessment helps to form the foundation for treatment and is made in concert with the client to best serve their unique situation.
+This assessment helps to form the foundation for treatment and is made in concert with the student to best serve their unique situation.

-A treatment plan designed cooperatively by the client and treatment staff promises a higher probability for success and infuses a stronger desire on the client’s part as they feel they have been heard and their personal situation more fully understood.
+A treatment plan designed cooperatively by the student and treatment staff promises a higher probability for success and infuses a stronger desire on the student’s part as they feel they have been heard and their personal situation more fully understood.

 At RMS, both the substance use and failure to launch programs are holistic and delivered through safe, proven models.
 Everyone is positively engaged in the process; staff, peers, and family members, creating a deeper emotional commitment for all involved.